-- Neglectful Precursors: Ancient good wizard Gurricap, being an Actual Pacifist, didn't want to kill the evil sorceres Arachna, so he did the next best thing in his (magical) book - he put her to sleep for five thousand years, for some inexplicable reason hoping that in that time she would loose her taste for evil (which, big shock, didn't happen), and he didn't even care to properly seal her away or at least arrange for some warning to the future generations.
+- Neglectful Precursors: Ancient good wizard Gurricap, being an Actual Pacifist, didn't want to kill the evil sorceres Arachna, so he did the next best thing in his (magical) book - he put her to sleep for five thousand years, hoping against all reasons that in that time she would loose her taste for evil (which, big shock, didn't happen), and he didn't even care to properly seal her away or at least arrange for some warning to the future generations.

 - Ominous Owl: Guamokolatokint (usually shortened to Guamoko), an old and devious Horned Owl.
 He was Gingema's familiar, and became Urfin Jus' ally and friend after the death of the Witch.
 His ancient wisdom is absolutely vital to Urfin's conquests, though he occasionally does backstab him out of spite as well.

 - One Steve Limit: averted with Ann and Annie.

 - Omnicidal Maniac: Gingema (Wicked Witch of the East), summoned the hurricane to exterminate the human race.

 - Our Giants Are Bigger: Arachna is not only a Wicked Witch, but also a Giant as well.